-Budgeted cost: £17,000
+Budgeted cost: £23,000

 Activity Evidence that supports this approach Challenge number(s) addressed Embedding dialogic activities across the school curriculum.
 These can support children to articulate key ideas, consolidate understanding and extend vocabulary.
 We will purchase resources and fund ongoing teacher training and release time.
 There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF Speaking and listening skills are critical foundations for reading and writing, and are also essential skills for thinking and communication.
 A focus on developing oral language skills is particularly important for pupils in this age group.
-Improving Literacy in KS1/Education Endowment Foundation 1 Continued Purchase/Resourcing/ Training of new staff of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupil.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for pupil premium children: Phonics Toolkit Strand Education Endowment Foundation EEF Synthetic phonic programmes have one thing in common: they teach children GPCs, to blend phonemes into spoken words and segment spoken words into phonemes.
+Improving Literacy in KS1/Education Endowment Foundation 1 Continued Purchase/Resourcing/ Training of new staff of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupil and enabling target groups for those children not at age expectation particularly those who leave Year R not achieving their Early Learning Goals and below Age related Expectation in our Autumn 1 2023 data.
+Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for pupil premium children: Phonics Toolkit Strand Education Endowment Foundation EEF Systematic synthetic phonics programmes (SSP) are for pupils of all ages who are learning to read.
+These programmes have three things in common: they teach pupils GPCs, to blend phonemes into spoken words and segment spoken words into phonemes.
 However, programmes use programme-specific systems and terminology such as actions, mnemonics, prompts, key words and routines to teach knowledge and skills.
-It is important not to confuse children by mixing material from different programmes or across different classrooms - hence the phrase 'fidelity to the programme'.
-24
+It is important not to confuse pupils by mixing material from different 24 programmes or across different classrooms - hence the phrase 'fidelity to the programme'.
+For example, one programme might use the term 'split digraph', while another might refer to 'magic e' for the same vowel GPC in a word such as 'late'.